 According to the Centers for Disease Control and Prevention, more than one-third of adults in the United States are obese.
 If you aren’t actively taking control of your health by exercising and eating a balanced diet full of whole foods, weight gain can and probably will creep up on you at some point or another.
 In addition to diet and exercise, many other habits you keep can have an impact on weight gain.

 Here are seven scientific reasons why you experience weight gain:

 1. You Work The Night Shift

 Your body is programmed to eat during the day and sleep at night.
 Working the night shift can lead to weight gain because it breaks down the body’s natural physiological cycle.
 The result becomes a decrease in total daily energy expenditure.
-In other words, you end up burning less calories.
+In other words, you end up burning fewer calories.